PhillipChaffee/phillipchaffee.github.io/_pages/about.md

 ---
 Software Engineer.

-Currently working at a startup called VoiceOps in SF.
+I am currently working at a startup called VoiceOps in SF.

+I like to ask questions.
+My favorite question is, why?